 The Franchise Agreement is a landmark agreement that realigns agency incentives with their writer-clients and eliminates the conflicts of interest inherent in agencies’ receipt of packaging fees and financial interest in production entities.
 Signatory agencies may only represent writers for a 10% commission.
 The right to negotiate packaging fees terminates on June 30, 2022.
 A franchised agency and its owners may not own more than a 20% stake in a production or distribution entity.
 WGA members may only be represented for WGA-covered work by agencies signed to a Franchise Agreement.

-The Franchise Agreement and Code of Conduct also contain important provisions on how agencies must represent writers, provide timely information to the WGA to enforce the collective bargaining agreement and writers’ individual agreements, and promote non-discrimination and inclusion.
+The Franchise Agreement also contains important provisions on how agencies must represent writers, provide timely information to the WGA to enforce the collective bargaining agreement and writers’ individual agreements, and promote non-discrimination and inclusion.

 For more information, please review the linked information provided below.

 If you have questions, please contact the Agency Department or call (323) 782-4502.

 The Franchise Agreement, including Rider W and the Rules Governing Arbitration, regulates the relationship among the WGA, the signatory agency, and WGA represented writers.
 There are various iterations of the Franchise Agreement; please contact the Agency Department if you have a question about the particular Franchise Agreement your agency has signed.